keptn/lifecycle-toolkit/docs/docs/contribute/docs/blog.md

 # Blogs

-Blogs are authored in markdown, submitted and reviewed as PRs, published as part of the "Documentation" web site, and built using the same tools and GitHub practices
+Blog posts are authored in markdown, submitted and reviewed as PRs, published as part of the "Documentation" web site, and built using the same tools and GitHub practices